 Due to its size, you could easily underestimate it.
 But once you pick it up, you notice it’s well-built, solid, and powerful.

 The Eureka Mignon Specialita is heavy because of its motor, burr set, and metallic case.
 According to most Specialita owners, this grinder is durable and reliable, with regular cleaning and maintenance.

-Overall, the Eureka Mignon Specialita is a robust, durable, and good-looking espresso grinder.
+The Eureka Mignon Specialita is a robust, durable, and good-looking espresso grinder.

 Burr set and motor quality: Grind your espresso dose in seconds

 The Eureka Mignon Specialita comes with a powerful motor and sharp burrs.
-Unlike several competitors, both the engine and the burrs are of outstanding quality.
+Unlike several competitors, the engine and the burrs are of outstanding quality.

 Getting back to the heart of the machine, the Eureka Mignon Specialita comes with a 310-watt motor capable of 1350 RPM.
-In practical terms, this means that the Eureka Mignon Specialita can produce between 1.2 and 1.8 grams of finely ground coffee per second.
+In practical terms, the Eureka Mignon Specialita can produce between 1.2 and 1.8 grams of finely ground coffee per second.
 Speed is considerably higher for coarser grounds, but we don’t consider the Specialita an all-rounder but an excellent espresso grinder.

 Grind retention and consistency: Dial an espresso shot like a pro